-Term Definition Application form The document issued by the Program Delegate applicants use to apply for funding under the program.
+Term Definition Application form The document issued by the Program Delegate that applicants use to apply for funding under the program.
 Australian industry entity An entity with an Australian Business Number, where the majority of its revenue is not derived from government sources and is capable of commercialising research, excluding: research organisations; and entities whose primary function is administrative or to provide support services to a CRC.
+Assessment criteria The specified principles or standards, against which applications will be judged.
+These criteria are also used to assess the merits of proposals and, in the case of a competitive grant opportunity, to determine application ranking.
 Capital item An asset of durable nature with a purchase price greater than \$20,000.
 Cash contributions Money contributed by project partners, which is not a loan, provided for the project and immediately available for use on the project.
+Cooperative Research Centre (CRC) The collaboration between the partners and the CRC entity as described in the application.
 Cooperative Research Centres Advisory Committee A committee of Industry Innovation and Science Australia established under the Industry Research and Development Act 1986 to consider and assess eligible applications and provide advice to the Minister for funding under the program.
-CRC entity The incorporated company governing and managing the CRC (the CRC being the collaboration between the project partners and the CRC entity).
-Department The Department of Industry, Science and Resources.
-Eligible activities The activities undertaken by a grantee in relation to a project eligible for funding support as set out in 5.1.
-Eligible application An application or proposal for grant funding under the program which the Program Delegate has determined is eligible for assessment in accordance with these guidelines.
-Eligible expenditure The expenditure incurred by a grantee on a project and which is eligible for funding support as set out in 5.2.
-Eligible expenditure guidance The guidance provided at Appendix B. Eligible project value The guidance provided at Appendix A. Government priorities The National Reconstruction Fund priority areas, Science and Research Priorities or any other science, research, industry and innovation priorities identified by the Australian Government from time to time.
-Grant agreement A legally binding contract between the Commonwealth and a grantee for the grant funding Grant funding or grant funds The funding made available by the Commonwealth to grantees under the program.
+CRC entity The incorporated company governing and managing the CRC and which is the recipient of grant funding (Grantee) under the program.